Soccer-La Liga says no evidence of racism found after studying Cala footage

 MADRID, April 9 (Reuters) - La Liga said it had found no evidence Cadiz player Juan Cala directed racist language at Valencia's Mouctar Diakhaby during a game on Sunday.

-Spain's football league said it analysed audiovisual material available from the game, as well as hiring a lip reading expert in order to investigate the accusations.
+Spain's football league said on Friday it analysed audiovisual material available from the game, as well as hiring a lip reading expert in order to investigate the accusations.

-Diakhaby reacted furiously after an altercation with Cala in the 28th minute of the game, believing the defender has used derogatory language related to the colour of his skin.
+Diakhaby reacted furiously after an altercation with Cala in the 28th minute of the game, believing the defender had used derogatory language related to the colour of his skin.

-The match was stopped for 25 minutes before re-starting and French defender Diakhaby was substituted by coach Javi Gracia for the restart.
+The match was stopped for 25 minutes and French defender Diakhaby was substituted by coach Javi Gracia for the restart.
 Cadiz went on to win the game 2-1.

 "Following an analysis of the elements available to La Liga, it can be concluded that no evidence has been found of Juan Cala using the denounced language towards Mouctar Diakhaby," a Liga statement read.